SamG101-Developer/SPP-Docs-3/Writerside/topics/9-Functions.md

 ## Coroutines
 - Coroutines are functions that can be suspended and resumed as a later point in the program.
 - Coroutines are declared in the same way as functions, with 0 syntactic differences.
-- A function becomes a coroutine when 1+ `yield` statements are present in the function body, like Python.
+- A function becomes a coroutine when 1+ `gen` statements are present in the function body, like Python.
 - Coroutines must return the `std.Gen[Yield, Ret=Void, Send=Void]` type.
 - **Note that coroutines are generators.**
 - **Note that coroutines are not (necessarily) asynchronous functions.**